Share On Social!

 Overall, people of color, such as Latinos, experience financial hardship associated with cancer treatment 12.6% more than their white peers.

 The rising costs of cancer care continue to worsen inequities in health and social systems people of color, including Latinos, face.
-These include barriers in equitable access to income, housing, transportation, healthy food, and healthcare coverage.
+These include challenges in access to income, housing, transportation, healthy food, and healthcare coverage.

 Latinos and Health Insurance